Xavier0301/db-54/part1/README.md

 * Unoptimised: 11mn20s
 * Optimised: 7mn54s

-Here is what we got after optimization (figure below), and the cost of our query is now : 12899075 . () See figure below :
+Here is what we got after optimization (figure below), and the cost of our query is now : 12899075, reducing it by 499848% .
+See figure below :

 ![](images/query8-indexes.png)